Sheet Pan Chicken with Balsamic Dijon Sauce

 - Multi purpose leftovers: Be sure that you make enough to have leftovers.
 They are delicious reheated, or alternatively warmed up and tossed into a salad with a simple balsamic and olive oil dressing.

-How to make this Whole30 Sheet Pan Chicken:
+How to make this Whole30 Sheet Pan Chicken with brussels sprouts:

 - Prep the veggies!
 This is by far the most tedious part of the recipe, but can easily be avoided if you buy precut butternut squash and brussels sprouts.
 Cut all of the veggies into small bite sized pieces.